CrateOps — initializing UI pipeline…

 Why now

-• Compliance cycles (on-prem/air-gapped) favor local licensing over cloud control planes this year.
+• Compliance cycles and air-gapped environments favor local licensing over cloud control planes this year.

 Differentiation & Moat